ibmjstart/bluemix-wordpress/README.md

 *   Object Storage: Handles all media uploads for your WordPress site.
 *   SendGrid: SendGrid provides email integration with your website.
 *   WP Super Cache: A popular WordPress optimization plugin that uses caching to speed up your blog.

+Note: the SendGrid and WP Super Cache plugins must be manually enabled

 ## What is IBM Object Storage?
 IBM Object Storage is a service that exposes OpenStack Swift APIs for storing "objects" like files.